 Things to do in Khao Lak

-In and around Khao Lak, there are lots of activities and attractions to keep you and your family entertained.
+In and around Khao Lak, many activities and attractions keep you and your family entertained.

 - Cooking classes